-Your local health trust's social services department can provide information about what services are available and how to get them.
+Your local Health Trust's social services department can give you information about what services are available and how to get them.

 You have the right to choose your care home.
 Finding one that is right for you might take some time.
 You should make sure the care home you choose has the facilities, equipment and staff with the right training to meet your needs.

-Each trust sets amounts that they normally pay for someone with your assessed needs.
+Each Trust sets amounts they normally pay for someone with your assessed needs.
 If you want to move into a care home that is more expensive, you may need to pay the difference.